WilliamsPanLab/gs/README.md

-This is the main page hosting the code repository and replication guide for "The relationship between psychiatric symptoms and cognition depends on symptom severity".
+This is the main page hosting the code repository and replication guide for "Psychiatric Symptoms, Cognition, and Symptom Severity in Children", previously titled "The relationship between psychiatric symptoms and cognition depends on symptom severity".
 For clarity, analyses and replication guides are broken up into 3 sections.
 In the spirit of useful reductionism, general cognition is referred to as *g* throughout, and general psychopathology is referred to as *p* throughout.

 For each step, a detailed walk-through is linked.